tartakynov/k8s-playground/PLAY.md

 ### Dockerizing Play application to run inside Kubernetes

 These are the steps I took to dockerize the Play app
-- I initialized a Play app from this [archetype](<https://github.com/playframework/play-scala-isolated-slick-example/>)
+- I bootstrapped a Play app from this [archetype](<https://github.com/playframework/play-scala-isolated-slick-example/>)
 - added MySQL connector and left h2database for tests
 - added a production config file overriding the default `application.conf`, and left `application.conf` with the configuration for the test environment
 - added Play secret to prod config.
 Otherwise, the app will not start in prod mode